-Therearetwotechniquestoincreasemotivationamongtheemployees.

-- (A) Financial motivators - (B) Non-financial motivators

-(A) Financialmotivators:
+There are two techniques to increase motivation among the employees.

-Theeconomists and most managers consider money and financial incentives a simport ant motivators.
-These may be provided in the form of more wages and salaries, bonuses, profits having, leave with pay, medical reimbursements, and company paid in surance or any kind of other things that may be given to employees for performance.
+ENTREPRENEURSHIPANDMANAGEMENTANDSMARTTECHNOLOGY (A) Financial motivators (B) Non-financial motivators (A) Financial motivators: The economists and most managers consider money and financial incentives a simport ant motive and the consideration of the constraints of the covators.Thesemay beprovidedin ofmorewagesandsalaries, bonuses, profitsharing, leave with pay, medical reimbursements, and com panypaidinsuranceoranykindofotherthingsthatmaybe giventoemployeesforperformance.